department-of-veterans-affairs/va.gov-team/platform/testing/end-to-end/vsp-cypress-resources.md

 This guide is a comprehensive guide of Cypress related resources currently active within VSP (as of 11/2020).

-The following helpers and mocks are currently used within Cypress tests on `vets-website`.
+The following helpers and mocks are currently used within Cypress tests on `vets-frontend`.
 In addition to their directories, the purpose, an import method, and a reference of the function is supplied.

 # Table of Contents